CompuCell3D/cc3d_build_scripts/conda-recipes/roadrunner_antimony/conda-recipe/instructions.rst

 install numpy that cc3d is using (e.g. numpy=1.21 or 1.24 for python >=3.8) for compilation, pip install roadrunner and antimony

+mamba install -c conda-forge numpy=2.2.6

+or you can create the env directly

+conda create -n rr_python3.12 -c conda-forge python=3.12 numpy=2.2.6

+then add libroadrunner and antimony

-pip install libroadrunner
+pip install  libroadrunner antimony

+you may suppress dependencies if you want but with numpy installed beforehand it is not necessary

-pip install antimony
+pip install --no-deps libroadrunner antimony

 For OSX on x86 it might be useful to set SDKROOT=/opt/MacOSX10.10.sdk prior to pip install